 I’ve also created some video tutorials and downloadable manuals to help you along the way.
-Please check them out on WordPress Tricks.com or at my YouTube channel, Creative-Designs-Reviews .
+Please check them out on WordPress Tricks.com or on my YouTube channel, Creative-Designs-Reviews.

 Thanks so much for reading my tutorial!
 I hope that you found it helpful.
 If you did, please follow me on my blog and feel free to leave any questions or comments.
 Thanks again!